-Registration: Registration is required.
+Registration: Registration is closed.

 This meeting is partly funded through the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement No 323947.
 Project Name: Reassessing Aging from a Population Perspective, Re-Ageing.
 The meeting is also partly funded by the Population Division of the United Nations.